Students must apply via one of the following online application forms:-

 Experience may be counted towards your application.
 We welcome applicants with degrees in areas such as social sciences, psychology, business, law, education, humanities, health, arts, technology and the sciences.

-Applicants whose first language is not English must achieve a minimum IELTS score of 6.5 in all four areas.
+Applicants whose first language isn't English must achieve a minimum IELTS score of 6.5 in all four areas.

 Accreditation of Prior Learning (APL) is the name given to the process of gaining credit towards a qualification because of something you have learnt in the past.
-If you are eligible for APL you won't have to learn the same topic again, so you can be exempt from a module, set of modules or year of a course.
+If you're eligible for APL you won't have to learn the same topic again, so you can be exempt from a module, set of modules, or year of a course.

 Fees are:

-Part-time fees are £417 per 10 credits.
-Part-time study is not available to international students who require a Student visa to study in the UK.
+Part-time fees are £500 per 10 credits.
+Please note, part-time study is not available to international students who require a student visa to study in the UK.

 This information was correct at the time of publication.